 This tool assists both undergraduate and graduate students in creating authentic and original written works.
 The tool also helps educators instruct students how to properly cite and reference resources used in the creation of their written works.

 Eastern Illinois University acknowledges the use of Turnitin as a learning and evaluation tool.
 The goal is to provide students with the necessary skills and knowledge to successfully and properly cite references while composing original and authentic written works for classes and professional publications.

 For further information about Turnitin, go to http://castle.eiu.edu/turnitin/student.php

 The Web Office is here to assist you with all your Web-related needs.
 Services are extended to all campus departments, faculty members and student organizations.
 Following are some examples of the Web Office’s extensive services:

 - Updating an existing website.

 - Setting up advertisement of an event on eiu.edu.

 - Assistance writing/editing Web content.

-Campus Technology Support, located in the basement of the Student Services Building (the red brick building located between Old Main and the Martin Luther King Jr. Student Union), can give you live, local assistance with all of your technology questions.
+Campus Technology Support, located on the 2nd floor in the Student Services Building (the red brick building located between Old Main and the Martin Luther King Jr. Student Union), can give you live, local assistance with all of your technology questions.

 - You can contact Campus Technology Support by phone by calling 581-HELP (4357).